 The amendment means new partners can get the payment without holding an equity share in the GP partnership and came about via BMA negotiations, after Pulse brought a particular case to its attention.

-Following the amendment, first-time partners with a fixed share of practice profits; or who receive equal shares to other partners; or a share of no less than 10% will be eligible for the golden hello scheme, NHS England said.
+Following the amendment, first-time partners with a fixed share of practice profits that is no less than 10% or who receive equal shares to other partners will be eligible for the golden hello scheme, NHS England said.

 It also said it will accept a wider range of verification of a new partner’s status.